What You Need to Know About Life Insurance Advisors Insurance

 A life insurance advisor is someone who is licenced and regulated by the Financial Services Commission of Ontario (FSCO) to sell life insurance within the province of Ontario.
 Insurance advisors, also known as insurance brokers, work with several insurance providers to help their clients find the exact type of insurance they need for the best rate possible.

 But while you are helping your clients find the best insurance policies for them, you also need to ensure that you have your own insurance policy to protect yourself from potential claims of negligence or omission.
-Having a comprehensive insurance policy is the key to protecting not just your clients but also yourself.
+Having a comprehensive business insurance policy is the key to protecting not just your clients but also yourself.

 Insurance Coverage Options